Meet Our Team

 Mar Cortes, MD

 Previously, Dr. Cortes held a faculty position at Burke Neurological Institute (Cornell University), where she was the Director of the Human Spinal Cord Injury Laboratory.
-She completed a fellowship in noninvasive brain stimulation at Harvard Medical School and has extensive experience in clinical neuro-rehabilitation in Spain (Institut Guttmann Institute, Badalona) and the United States (Spaulding Rehabilitation Network, Boston).
+She completed a fellowship in Noninvasive Brain Btimulation at Harvard Medical School and has extensive experience in Clinical Neurorehabilitation in both Spain (Guttmann Institute, BCN) and the United States (Spaulding Rehabilitation Network, Boston).

-The primary goals of Dr. Cortes’s research are to understand neural plasticity and its clinical implications and to develop novel individualized rehabilitation strategies to improve the quality of life for patients with neurological impairments.
-In her studies she uses a combination of brain stimulation techniques, exoskeletons and robotic devices and virtual reality, to promote motor recovery, pain, and uncontrolled muscle movement (spasticity) in people with neurological disabilities.
-She focuses on how the brain is connected to the spinal cord and how the descending motor commands are conducted, processed and executed along the central nervous system axes to perform specific movements in people with spinal cord injury.
+The primary goals of Dr. Cortes’s research are to understand neural plasticity and its clinical implications, and to develop novel individualized rehabilitation strategies to improve the quality of life for patients with neurological impairments.
+In her studies she uses a combination of brain stimulation and novel technology to promote recovery and quality of life in people with neurological disabilities.
+She also studies the effect of biophilia in mental health and brain function.

 Laura Tabacof, MD